 Stop worrying about what kind of paintings sell best and start putting your energy into enhancing your artistic style and marketing skills.

 I did mention earlier that I do keep an eye on my competitors.

 I am not concerned if they just created a landscape painting.
-However, I am interested in finding out if people are purchasing their giclee reproductions, original artwork, or merchandise.
+However, I am interested in finding out if people purchase their giclee reproductions, original artwork, or merchandise.

 Best Way To Sell Art

-Now that you know it will be in your best interest to enhance your artistic skills and learn your artistic voice it is time to focus on how to sell your art and stop worrying about art subject that sells best from other artists.
+Now that you know it will be in your best interest to enhance your artistic skills and learn your artistic voice, it is time to focus on how to sell your art and stop worrying about the art subject that sells best from other artists.

 Spending some time every week to enhance your artistic style and becoming a master at marketing your art will have you selling more art than you could have ever imagined.